rails/sprockets/UPGRADING.md

 This upgrading guide touches on:

+- Upgrading as a Rails dependency
 - Source Maps
 - Manifest.js
 - ES6 support
 - Deprecated processor interface in 3.x is removed in 4.x

+## Upgrading as a Rails Dependency

+Your Rails app Gemfile may have a line requiring sass-rails 5.0:

+    gem 'sass-rails', '~> 5.0'
+    # or
+    gem 'sass-rails', '~> 5'

+These will prevent upgrade to sprockets 4, if you'd like to upgrade to sprockets 4 change to:

+    gem 'sass-rails', '>= 5'

+And then run `bundle update sass-rails sprockets` to get sass-rails 6.x and sprockets 4.x.

 ## Source Maps